Agri-environmental indicator - risk of pollution by phosphorus

 Data used and methodology

-The methodology of the phosphorus balances is described in Eurostat/OECD Phosphorus Balance Handbook.
-The phosphorus balance lists all inputs and outputs into and out of the soil and calculates the gross phosphorus surplus as the difference between total inputs and total outputs.
+The methodology of the phosphorus balances is described in the Eurostat/OECD Gross Nutrient Budgets Handbook.
+The handbook lists all inputs and outputs into and out of the soil and the gross phosphorus surplus is calculated as the difference between total inputs and total outputs.
 The gross phosphorus surplus per ha is derived by dividing the total gross phosphorus surplus by the reference area.
-The reference area of the current version of balances uploaded in Eurobase is the UAA.
+The reference area is usually the UAA.
+It should be noted that some countries use slightly different methodologies; the United Kingdom and Spain fall into this group.
+This means that the time series are comparable within the countries, but the individual values should not be compared with other countries' individual values.

 The inputs of the phosphorus balance are: